Jared Norris

-Early years
+Early life

 Norris played linebacker at Centennial High School in Bakersfield, California, where he was a three-year starter and three-year letterman.

-In his junior year, he was named Second-team All-Area, Second-team All-Southwest Yosemite League and Centennial High's co-Defensive Most Valuable Player.
+In his junior year, he was named second-team All-Area, second-team All-Southwest Yosemite League and Centennial High's co-Defensive Most Valuable Player.
 He also won the Hometown All-Stars Linebacker Award.

-He earned Second-team MaxPreps Division I All-State accolades as a senior.
+Norris earned second-team MaxPreps Division I All-State accolades as a senior.
 He was named the All-Area Defensive Player of the Year by The Bakersfield Californian and the Southwest Yosemite League Defensive Player of the Year.
 He also won the Bakersfield Jockey Club's Outstanding Athlete Award.
 He won the Hometown All-Stars Linebacker Award for the second consecutive year.
-He missed a few games his senior year due to Valley fever.
+Norris missed a few games his senior year due to Valley fever.

 He graduated from Centennial High School in 2011.
 He was teammates with future NFL player Cody Kessler at Centennial High.
 Norris was a team captain as well.
 He also earned one letter in baseball.

 In the class of 2011, Norris was rated a three-star recruit by Rivals.com, Scout.com, ESPN.com and 247Sports.com.
 He was also rated the No. 30 inside linebacker in the country by Rivals.com, the No. 29 middle linebacker in the country by Scout.com, the No. 37 inside linebacker in the country by ESPN.com, and the No. 28 inside linebacker in the country by 247Sports.com.
 He was also rated both a three-star recruit and the No. 28 inside linebacker in the country on 247Sports.com's composite rating, which takes into account the ratings of all the other major recruiting services in the country.

-Norris committed to play college football for Utah in May 2010.
+Norris committed to play college football for the Utah Utes in May 2010.
 He also received offers from California and New Mexico State.